MIC-DKFZ/nnDetection/projects/Task019_ADAM/README.md

 The data is now converted to the correct format and the instructions from the nnDetection README can be used to train the networks.

+## Submission
+The submission folder contains the scripts used for our leaderboard submissions.
+Before building the Docker Image the model directory needs to be copied to the the submission folder to be detected by the docker context.
+Make sure to adapt the name of the nndetection base container to the name you installed it with (/ the current nndetection version).
+Before submitting make sure to run a test prediction on the training set to double check it :)